The Effects of Acid on different kinds of metal

 high school student - Meridian, Mississippi

 Hi, Jake.
-You are posing the question rather vaguely, so it seems that you don't feel especially enthusiastic about this project yet and haven't yet been to the library on this.
 Your school or town librarian should be able to help find books for you on interesting science projects and on acid attack on metal.
 I think that is the first step.

 If your library trip doesn't pique your curiosity about some specific aspect of this that you'd like to address, maybe the teacher will let you change the project to something you would enjoy more?
 Enthusiasm is key to a worthwhile project -- you have to be interested in learning the results.